agsb/immu/Details.md

 +-------+---+---+---+---+------+------+-------+-----+-----------+
 ```

-The operations of a **extended indirect thread code** inner interpreter, in non optimized pseudo code, are :
+The operations of a **minimal indirect thread code** inner interpreter, in non optimized pseudo code, are :

 ```
 NEXT: